Raffaello MPLM

+In April 2023, Raffaello was transferred to Axiom Space to be repurposed and flown as part of Axiom Station.

 Construction

 Like the other Multi-Purpose Logistics Modules, Raffaello was constructed by the Italian Space Agency, who chose to name it after the painter and architect Raffaello Sanzio.
 The module was constructed in the late 1990s, and delivered to NASA at the Kennedy Space Center in August 1999.